geyuqiu/kata-bootstraps/README.md

         * Queue
             * useful for BFS traversal
             *
-    * if brute force not possible, have there been any similar algorithms before that was solved
+    * if brute force not possible, have you solved any similar algorithms before ?
     * makes sense if misheard the concept / task
-    * state the runtime: O()
+    * state the runtime: O(?)
     * e.g. count the intersection of 2 **sorted**, **distinct** lists
         * [1,12,15,19,20,21]
         * [2,15,17,19,21,25,27]